JavaScript Scroll Reveal Effect: Engage Users with Animated Content

 data-reveal-group="features"

-to each card and let auto-stagger do the rest. - Chapter intros: larger
+and let auto-stagger create rhythm. - Chapter intros: increase

 data-reveal="left|right"

-to hint spatial relationships in timelines. - Parallax hint: pair subtle reveal with a slow shadow/blur change to imply depth (avoid real parallax on content).
+to hint spatial relationships in timelines. - Parallax hint (safe): pair subtle reveal with a small shadow/blur change; avoid true parallax on text content.

 Performance, A11y, and UX Guardrails